sCrypt-Inc/learn-scrypt-courses/en/course-01/lesson-01/chapter-04/README.md

-# Chapter 4: Static Property and Const Variable
+# Chapter 4: Static Properties and Const Variables

-## Static Property
+## Static Properties

 A property decorated with the keyword `static` is a static property, which must be initialized when the property is declared.
-In the function of the contract, it can be accessed through the contract name and the property name (with a dot in the middle), as below:
+In the function of the contract, it can be accessed through the contract name and the property name (with a dot in the middle).
+The contract prefix can be omitted if used in the same contract where it is defined.

 ```
 contract Test {
     static int x = 12;

     public function unlock(int y) {
         Test.x = y;
+        // using prefix
         int z = Test.x + y;
+        // without prefix
+        z = x;
     }
 }
 ```

-## Const Variable
+## Const Variables

-The `const` keyword can modify local variables, properties, function parameters, and variables.
-A variable declared as `const` cannot be changed once it is initialized, as below:
+A variable declared using the `const` keyword cannot be changed once it is initialized, as shown below:

 ```
 contract Test {
     const int x;

     constructor(int x) {
+        // initialize a const property
         this.x = x; // good
     }